danrobinson/tracestack/README.md

     Type s to search this error message on Stack Overflow (using Google):
     >>> tracestack.disable() # optional

-... or catch exceptions in any Python script run from the command line ...

-    $ tracestack manage.py runserver

-... or in a read-evaluate-print-loop ...

-    $ tracestack
-    Python 2.7.6 (default, Sep  9 2014, 15:04:36)
-    [GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.39)] on darwin
-    Type "help", "copyright", "credits" or "license" for more information.
-    (TracestackConsole)
-    >>>

-... or in only one function ...
+... or catch exceptions in only one function ...

     from tracestack import trace